Ecstatic seizures: Notable individuals

 The theory that Paul's mystical experiences may have had a neurological component is not intended to diminish their spiritual impact but to explore possible biological correlates of religious phenomena.
 Researchers in this field have suggested that certain altered states of consciousness may arise from temporal lobe activity, providing a neurological framework for understanding religious visions and experiences.

 Saint Paul is not the only historical figure associated with such interpretations.
 Saint Teresa of Ávila, a 16th-century Spanish Carmelite mystic, described intense episodes of spiritual ecstasy in her writings, including visions and a profound sense of divine union.
 One of the most well-known representations of her experience is Gian Lorenzo Bernini’s sculpture The Ecstasy of Saint Teresa, located in Rome’s Cornaro Chapel.
 The sculpture captures the dramatic moment she described in her autobiography, where she felt her soul pierced by a divine force, resulting in overwhelming joy and physical stillness.
 While traditionally viewed through a theological lens, some modern scholars have drawn comparisons between such experiences and dissociative or seizure-like states, suggesting possible neurological components to her ecstatic visions.

 Joan of Arc, who claimed to hear divine voices and see visions beginning in adolescence, has similarly been the subject of retrospective medical hypotheses, including epilepsy and neuropsychiatric conditions.
 While these interpretations are speculative and not universally accepted, they illustrate the ongoing interest in the potential intersection of neurology and spirituality.

 Another figure mentioned in this context is Ramana Maharshi, a 20th-century Indian sage whose spiritual awakening reportedly began with an intense fear of death followed by a shift in consciousness.
 Though not involving convulsions or overt motor symptoms, his experience has been likened by some commentators to altered brain states described in neurological and meditative literature.

 These interpretations remain controversial and are part of broader interdisciplinary discussions among theologians, historians, and neuroscientists.
 While traditional religious narratives emphasize the divine origin of such experiences, some modern analyses consider possible physiological or psychological explanations, contributing to a more complex understanding of religious ecstasy across cultures.

 Popular media

-A character in the James Cameron film Avatar 2 (2022), named Kiri, experiences an epileptic seizure that results in "religious ecstasy".
+A character in the James Cameron film Avatar: The Way of Water (2022), named Kiri, experiences an epileptic seizure that results in "religious ecstasy".
+The titular character in the 2019 film Saint Maud is shown to have a similar, chronic condition.